-EF{BL} Baseline emissions factor (tN2O/tHNO3)
+EF{RL} = Baseline emissions factor (tN2O/tHNO3)

-EF{reg} Emissions level set by newly introduced policies or regulations (tN2O/tHNO3).
+EF{reg} = Emissions level set by newly introduced policies or regulations (tN2O/tHNO3).
+Such EF{reg} shall be determined according to the nature of the regulation (e.g. in described in the approved methodology AM0028

-Such EF{reg} shall be determined according to the nature of the regulation (e.g. in terms of absolute emission, by-product rate, concentration in stack gas), as described in the approved methodology AM0028.
+Such EF{reg} shall be determined according to the nature of the regulation (e.g. in terms of absolute emission, by-product rate, concentration in stack gas), as

-The composition of the ammonia oxidation catalyst:
+Composition of the ammonia oxidation catalyst